Chapter 5: Quantum Gates

 $$HXH = Z \qquad HZH = X \qquad HYH = -Y$$

 The Hadamard gate conjugates $X$ into $Z$ and vice versa.
-This means that a bit flip error in the Hadamard basis looks like a phase flip error in the computational basis - a key idea in quantum error correction.
+This means that a bit flip in the Hadamard basis looks like a phase flip in the computational basis - a key idea in quantum error correction.

 5.3 Phase Gates: S, T, and Rz